Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Find Awesome Running Locations

-Try to find local preserves or parks with dirt trails, as these areas have grounds that are easy on your dog’s joints–and yours.
+Try to find local preserves or parks with dirt trails, as these areas have grounds that are easy on your dog’s joints and yours.
 If you only have access to asphalt running locations, be sure to start off with short distances to ensure that your dog doesn’t develop fatigue or paw pad irritation.
 Do not run your pet in hot weather when the asphalt is hot as it can cause paw burns.

 It may be a good idea to check your dog’s paws several times during a run just to be on the safe side.
-When choosing your running location, always check to see if the trail or park requires leashes and if there are any potentially dangerous wildlife to be aware of.
+When choosing your running location, always check to see if the trail or park requires leashes and if there is any potentially dangerous wildlife to be aware of.
 For example, local parks and forest preserves may have foxes or mountain lions, which can spell danger for both you and your dog.

 woman running with dog

-Image Credit: Khakimullin Aleksandr, Shutterstock
+Image by: Khakimullin Aleksandr, Shutterstock

 5. Check Local Weather Conditions

 Certain times of the year may not be ideal for running with your dog, as extreme temperatures and conditions can easily cause dogs to suffer from injuries and medical emergencies.
 Check the weather forecast for the day and stay in if temperatures are below 55 degrees or above 88 degrees Fahrenheit.
-Generally, if the weather is too hot or cold for you, then it’ll be too cold for your dog.
+Generally, if the weather is too hot or cold for you, then it’ll be too hot or cold for your dog.
 If you can’t walk barefoot outside then don’t expect your dog to do the same.

 6. Start Slowly to Build Up Endurance